 What is this describing?
 It certainly sounds like the very end, doesn’t it?
 But if we’re trying to fit Revelation into chronological order, we have a real problem because we still have seven trumpets and seven bowls to go.
 If you read the end of the series of seven trumpets (Revelation 11:15-19) and the series of seven bowls (16:17-21), they also sound like the very end.
 How do we make sense of this?

 If you’re familiar with the Old Testament, this actually shouldn’t be so confusing.
 We often see in Scripture what the scholars call “recapitulation.”
-For instance, do you realize that we have three accounts of creation in the first part of Genesis?
+For instance, do you realize we have three accounts of creation in the first part of Genesis?
 What does the first sentence of the Bible say?
+“In the beginning God created the heavens and the earth.”
 That’s one complete (albeit very brief) account of creation.
-The rest of chapter one tells us the story again, this time adding more detail and focusing primarily on the story from the perspective of earth.
+The rest of chapter one tells us the story again, this time describing in greater detail how God created and focusing primarily on the story from the perspective of the earth.
 Chapter two “recapitulates” the story, this time zooming in on the Garden of Eden and Adam and Eve.